FAQ

 What materials do you use to make comics?

 I do almost all my comics in natural media still, mostly because that’s how I learned to draw growing up and what I’m used to.
 All my books are drawn with a standard mechanical pencil on size 9”x12” Bristol vellum paper.
 For In Real Life and The Prince and The Dressmaker I inked with india ink and a Raphael Kolinsky or Winsor Newton Series 7 brush.
 For Stargazing I inked with an assortment of ball point pens I bought off JetPens.
 I wanted a quicker more naturalistic look that was also easier on my wrists and ball point pens were what I used to ink comics with as a teenager, so it was very easy to use.
 All three books were then scanned and colored in Photoshop with either a Wacom Intuos or Cintiq.
+Ash’s Cabin was inked with a ball point pen and watercolored on Bristol vellum paper.

 I have a comic script.
 Would you be interested in doing the art?